Skip to content

 baseBranch: main # Optional: auto-detected from git when not set

-copyFiles: # Optional: Additional files to copy to worktrees
+copyFiles: # Optional: Gitignored files/dirs to copy into new worktrees.

 - .vscode # Copy entire directory